 It is clear from the evidence accompanying the application that this scheme is heavily reliant on grant funding and remains only marginally viable, as is evidenced by the consideration of Option 8B the scheme would be totally unviable without the eastern tower.
-Furthermore, evidence provided in response to questions asked in respect of further funding opportunities have been exhausted, put simply in order to secure the delivery of this gateway site within the MDC, regeneration of the mill, the provision of much needed housing would not happen.
+Furthermore, evidence provided in response to questions asked in respect of further funding opportunities have been exhausted.
+Put simply, without the HIF grant funding, the delivery of this gateway site within the MDC, the regeneration of the mill and the provision of much needed housing would not happen.
 It is therefore accepted that it is not possible to deliver the scheme in a less harmful way.

-Whilst it has not been possible to retain all of the listed buildings and structures within Weir Mill, it is considered that the scheme and opportunities it affords will ensure that a high quality residential led development will breathe new life into these important heritage assets, and by selected demolition, and appropriate mitigation the scheme will afford the public with the opportunity to experience the viaduct by creating new and accessible public spaces to lift and celebrate the importance of these assets.
+Whilst it has not been possible to retain all of the listed buildings and structures within Weir Mill, it is considered that the scheme and opportunities it affords will ensure that a high quality residential led development will breathe new life into these important heritage assets.
+In addition, through selective demolition and appropriate mitigation, the scheme will afford the public with the opportunity to experience the viaduct by creating new and accessible public spaces to lift and celebrate the importance of these assets.